loamcodes/loamcodes.github.io/src/pages/high-level.md

 ### 2. CLI

-Command line interface built by the team that maintains the [Soroban CLI](https://github.com/stellar/soroban-cli).
+Command line interface built by the team that maintains the [Stellar CLI](https://github.com/stellar/stellar-cli).
 Create, build, deploy, and manage both contracts and frontend projects.
 Get started with `cargo install loam-cli`.

 ### 3. Deploy